URIEL+: Enhancing Linguistic Inclusion and Usability in a Typological and Multilingual Knowledge Base: Conclusion

 \section{Conclusion}

-We introduced \uriel{+}, an enhanced knowledge base.
-We expand its coverage of typological features by integrating an additional five databases, providing data for $2858$ LRLs.
-Furthermore, \uriel{+} improves the robustness and usability of \langtovec{} distances.
-This is achieved through carefully selected imputation methods, a rigorous study of appropriate distance calculations, and establishing the reliability of distances via new confidence scores.
-In addition, \uriel{+} shows competitive performance on downstream NLP tasks and closer alignment with real-world linguistic distances in a case study.
-These improvements in \uriel{+} are critical for a wide variety of multilingual applications, thus advancing linguistic inclusion for LRLs.
+We introduce \uriel{+}, an enhanced knowledge base that expands the coverage of typological features by integrating five additional databases, providing data for $2858$ LRLs.
+Furthermore, \uriel{+} improves the robustness and usability of \langtovec{} distances through carefully selected imputation methods, a rigorous study of appropriate distance calculations, and the establishment of new confidence scores to validate distance reliability.
+In addition, we demonstrate \uriel{+}'s competitive performance on downstream NLP tasks and its closer alignment with real-world linguistic distances through a case study.
+These improvements are critical for a wide range of multilingual applications and contribute to the linguistic inclusion of LRLs.
+As an open-source tool, we hope the community will contribute to its ongoing improvements and database expansions in the future.